kingsor/mdwiki/NextSteps-IdeasBucket.md

 * [Stamplay](https://stamplay.com/) - Chain together APIs as if they are Lego blocks arranging them into service based apps

+## Design Pattern with CSharp
+* [Introduzione ai design pattern](https://msdn.microsoft.com/it-it/library/cc185081.aspx) da Riccardo Golia ( Microsoft MVP Solutions Architect) - Introduzione ai design pattern, tassonomia dei più diffusi per poi descrivere in articoli successivi quali design pattern sono presenti nel .NET framework.

+## Node.js
+* [How Developers use Node.js - Survey Results](https://blog.risingstack.com/node-js-developer-survey-results-2016/) by [RisingStack](http://blog.risingstack.com/) - RisingStack conducted a survey during 2016 Summer to find out how developers use Node.js and what technologies they prefer with it.
+This article summarizes the results.
+* [Node.js Examples - How Enterprises use Node in 2016](https://blog.risingstack.com/node-js-examples-how-enterprises-use-node-in-2016/) - Fortunately, the Node Foundation’s [“Enterprise conversations”](https://www.youtube.com/playlist?list=PLfMzBWSH11xYNeUJXap4NTMX3TFtH-_0z) project lets us peek into the life of the greatest enterprises and their use cases as well.
+This article summarizes how GoDaddy, Netflix, and Capital One uses Node.js in 2016.
+* [Node Hero - Getting Started With Node.js Tutorial](https://blog.risingstack.com/node-hero-tutorial-getting-started-with-node-js/) - This is the first post of an upcoming Node.js tutorial series called Node Hero - in these chapters, you can learn how to get started with Node.js and deliver software products using it.
+We are going to start with the basics - no prior Node.js knowledge is needed.
+The goal of this series is to get you started with Node.js and make sure you understand how to write an application using it, so don't hesitate to ask us if anything is unclear!
+* [CRUD application using AngularJs, NodeJs, MongoDB : Part 1 : introduction](http://www.codeproject.com/Articles/1070392/CRUD-application-using-AngularJs-NodeJs-MongoDB) (Jan 11, 2016) - This article explains how we can implement a Web application built using angularjs, node js to perform create, read, update and delete operations on MongoDB database.
+* [NodeSchool Workshopper](http://nodeschool.io/#workshopper-list) - Workshopper is the name used for the open source lesson modules associated with NodeSchool.
+All are self guided (you don't need to attend a workshop to do one) and most work offline.
+* [Must See JavaScript Dev Tools That Put Other Dev Tools to Shame](https://medium.com/javascript-scene/must-see-javascript-dev-tools-that-put-other-dev-tools-to-shame-aca6d3e3d925#.mctqif9hr) (Nov 27, 2015) by [Eric Elliott](https://medium.com/@_ericelliott) - They said JS was slow.
+Now it's fast.
+Said we had no dev tools.
+We have the best.
+Said it sucks for big apps.
+We rock them.
+* [Creating a Simple RESTful Web App with Node.js, Express, and MongoDB](http://cwbuecheler.com/web/tutorials/2014/restful-web-app-node-express-mongodb/) (Jun 7, 2015) - Learn the basics of REST and use them to build an easy, fast, single-page web app.
+* [Authenticate a Node.js API with JSON Web Tokens](https://scotch.io/tutorials/authenticate-a-node-js-api-with-json-web-tokens) (Apr 22, 2015) - As a primer to this article, go ahead and get yourself familiar with token based authentication principles and the standard used for token based authentication, JSON Web Tokens.
+Now that we’ve got all the important information about token based authentication out of the way, let’s build a very simple Node API and use tokens to authenticate users that request access.
+* [RESTful API Using Node and Express 4](https://codeforgeek.com/2015/03/restful-api-node-and-express-4/) (Mar 16, 2015) - In this tutorial we’ll learn how to create basic REST API’s using Node.js and Express which retrieve data from MySQL database and give response in JSON format.
+* [Build a RESTful API Using Node and Express 4](https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4) (Apr 15, 2014) - Today we’ll be looking at creating a RESTful API using Node, Express 4 and its Router, and Mongoose to interact with a MongoDB instance.
+We will also be testing our API using Postman in Chrome.
+* [JavaScript Weekly - Best of 2015](http://javascriptweekly.com/issues/264) - A special issue looking back at the best of 2015.

+## ASP.NET MVC & Web API
+* [Business Application using HTML5, ASP.NET MVC, Web API and Knockout.js - Part 1](http://www.dotnetcurry.com/aspnet-mvc/1199/business-app-html5-aspnet-mvc-webapi-knockoutjs) (10/12/2015) - This article is divided in two parts.
+In the first part, we will see the server-side bits including Database design, Model design, and MVC and WEB API controllers.
+In part 2 of this article we will implement the client-side logic using jQuery and Knockout library. **Case Study**: There are several property owners who want to Sell or Rent their properties to local residents as well as visitors or investors.
+But it is challenging for them to put an advertisement in the newspaper, because of limited local circulation and also due to the financials involved.
+So we will make it easier for them by creating a web portal where they can display properties details and make it available to internet users, all across the globe.

 ## Microservices
 * [Microservices: Real Architectural Patterns](https://medium.com/@skamille/microservices-real-architectural-patterns-68bd83bbb6cd) by [Camille Fournier](https://medium.com/@skamille) - A dissection of our favorite folk architecture.